 - a.
-Exhaust pipes and silencers may be altered or replaced from those fitted on the homologated motorcycle.
+Exhaust pipes, silencers and exhaust mounts may be altered or replaced from those fitted on the homologated motorcycle.
 Catalytic converters must be removed. - b.
 The number of final exhaust silencer(s) must remain as homologated.
 The silencer(s) must be on the same side(s) as on the homologated model. - c.
 For safety reasons, the exposed edge(s) of the exhaust pipe(s) outlet(s) must be rounded to avoid any sharp edges. - d.
 Wrapping of exhaust systems is not allowed except in the area of the rider's foot or an area in contact with the fairing for protection from heat. - e.
-The noise limit for Supersport will be 107 dB/A (with a three (3) dB/A tolerance after the race only).
-The test will be carried out according to the details noted in article 2.14.
+The noise limit for Supersport will be 107 dB/A (with a 3 dB/A tolerance after the race only).